-For mass vaccination sites, registration can occur online, via telephone, or in -person at the mass vaccination site.
-The online registration process is simple and can be done on either a computer/laptop or mobile phone.
-For individuals who can't easily access the internet, they can call our call center to make an appointment, which is operational from 7am to 11pm every day.
-And for individuals who do not have access to either of those options, they can go straight to the site and dedicated staff members at the mass vaccination site will register the individual as a walk-in appointment.
+For mass vaccination sites, registration can occur online, via telephone, or in -person.
+The online registration process is simple and can be done oneither a computer or mobile phone.
+For individuals who can't easily access the internet, they can call our call center to make an appointment, which is operational from7am to 11pm every day.
+And for individuals who do not have access to those options, they can go straight to the for a walk-in appointment.